 And that deviates the smaller the throw ratio your projector accompanies, and it would be able to project the high-standard and viewable visual content from the shorter distance meaning it would be a good fit within a room of even smaller size.

 4- Aspect ratio

-Simple as that, the screen’s width is what makes the aspect and matching the height of the screen to create the perfect display experience in a rectangular format.
+Simple as that, the screen’s width is what makes the aspect and matches the height of the screen to create the perfect display experience in a rectangular format.

-Let’s get a quick glance through different aspect ratio;
+Let’s get a quick glance through different aspect ratios;

 - 4:3 (Standard format)

 - 16:10 (Widescreen format)